rynparin/Image-Classifier-Tensorflow/README.md

 - `predict.py`: Python application that uses our classifier model to predict flower type

 ## Command line app
-I build a command line app that can use to predict image which you can choose image, model, class_name
+In `predict.py` I build a command line app that can use to predict image which you can choose image, model, class_name

 ### Usage
 ```